armbian/documentation/docs/User-Guide_Getting-Started.md

 ### What to download?

+The download for each image consists of three separate files:  The xz compressed image file, The sha file for download verification and the asc file for image authentication.

 For each board we usually provide:

 - one CLI Debian **and** one CLI Ubuntu based server image,
 - one desktop Ubuntu Bionic **or** Debian Buster

-Other builds (like Debian Stretch/Bullseye Ubuntu Disco/Eoan) are experimental and are unsupported.
+Other unsupported builds may also be available(like Debian Stretch/Bullseye Ubuntu Disco/Eoan).

 Some boards have different options due to their hardware specialities - router or IoT boards.

 ### Legacy or current?

 Only _current_ kernel branch is considered fully supported and can bring up video acceleration for example.
 NAND support is there but is still experimental.

-On the bottom line it depends on the board family.
-If in your specific case something does not work well you are always free to try an image with _legacy_ kernel included.
+The level of kernel support does depend on the board family.
+If in your specific case something does not work well, you are always free to try an image with _legacy_ kernel included.

 ### What are testing images?